kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

 You're probably wondering, what else we can do with this?

-Well, I got only one things to say about that:
+Well, I have only one thing to say about that:

 ![OYSTER, CLAMS and COCKLES]({{ site.baseurl }}/images/got_remix/oysters_clams_and_cockles_meme.jpg)